 In contrast, Q lets you draw literally a million times more precisely than is possible by hand and Q has none of our manual idiosyncrasies.
 When you draw in Q, your drawing is recorded as a mathematical representation with 8 digits of precision.
 This math can be easily interchanged with others via DXF files.

 No matter how far you zoom in or out in the viewport, the lines you draw in Q will always have a single-pixel width.
 Drawing complex, accurate forms is trivial in Q. What you draw can instantly be erased, hidden, revealed, moved, copied, arrayed, rotated, scaled, stretched, lengthened, trimmed, extended, snapped to other geometry and much more.
 In addition, you can bring Q’s DXF files into other programs where you can decorate them with pixel-based images, gradients, effects, etc.

 There is no more immediate way to experience the sacredness of geometry than to draw by hand.
 Immersing yourself in this beautiful ancient tradition is definitely not to be missed in this lifetime.
 Attend one of my events and be initiated yourself.

 I highly recommend experiencing the both the viewport in Q and the drawing board because each methodology has distinct qualities that work together to enhance your overall experience of geometry.

 In my opinion, the best way to experience the drawing board is to take my Sacred Geometry: Comprehensive and Transformative Course.
-There you can learn to draw by hand from first principles, or use the free iOS app, Euclidea: Sketches, which I use in that course for drawing on an iPad with an Apple Pencil.
+There you can learn to draw by hand from first principles.